mahlonsmith/Arborist-SNMP/README.md

   * **exclude**: String or Array of Strings.
 If present, matching mount point are removed from evaluation.
 These are treated as regular expressions.

+A single property "mounts" is set on the node, which is a hash keyed by mountpoint, with current capacity values.

 #### Memory